–

 About a year later, having studied the book, I came in contact with his disciples at the “old” Govinda’s restaurant and temple in Grevgatan, just one block from Maharishi’s meditation centre where I had often been.
 The first dinner there was a remarkable experience.
 I was there with two friends who were mildly interested but did not yet develop any deeper and long-term commitment to the spiritual path or spiritual life.
 The restaurant was in an exquisite 1880s building.
 The dinner was served at the table, something I have never seen at any other of the Hare Krishna movement’s Govinda’s restaurants anywhere in the world since then.
 And the table was low, we were sitting on cushions on the floor.
 The three-course so-called raj bhoga was spectacular.
 I remember especially the spinach sabji, the chapatis, and the “Simply Wonderful” dessert.

+The temple was downstairs.
+There we found Bhaktivedanta Swami’s disciple Dhirashanta dasa, in much incense, dressed in the ochre dhoti-kurta of the brahmachari, and with karatalas.
 This temple room was also where, a few months later, I first met Vegavan dasa (Jörgen Sundvall), whom, more than two decades later, another disciple, Tamala Krishna Goswami, told me he thought was the best teacher and spiritual master in all of ISKCON.

-This is not to say that this theology does not contain deep and central personalistic and theistic truths, quite regardless of this basis.
-And Bhaktivedanta Swami is also an exceptionally clear teacher of some general aspects of the spiritual life, and not least of the most inconvenient truths about life in the human form, of the nature of this world, and what is required for the authentic spiritual life and spiritual self-realization.
-That aspect of his work, so radically different from the many “streamlined swamis” and “bogus yogis” who had come to the west not least in the hippie era, I immediately found most impressive.
-Among the things I seized on at this early stage was also some aspects of the vision of a spiritually oriented traditional civilization.
-Bhaktivedanta Swami described the traditional varnashrama system of brahmanas, kshatriyas, vaishyas, and shudras, and how it had been corrupted and abandoned in the course of Kali-yuga.
-Quite regardless of the questions of historical details and even general historical accuracy, this account in many ways felt highly relevant.
+All of this is just to make clear how different this teaching is from Maharishi Mahesh Yogi’s.
+The difference illustrates well – although many others could also have been chosen – the enormous variation of teachings within “Hinduism”.
+The fact of the mythological literalism does not imply that the theology and philosophy presented by Bhaktivedanta Swami does not contain deep and central personalistic and theistic truths.
+It does so quite regardless of one’s acceptance of the the doctrinal and practical basis here described.
+Bhaktivedanta Swami is an exceptionally clear teacher of some general aspects of the spiritual life, and not least of the most inconvenient truths about life in the human form, of the nature of this world, and what is required for the authentic spiritual life and spiritual self-realization.
+That aspect of his work, so radically different from what his followers refered to as the “streamlined swamis” and “bogus yogis” who had come to the west not least in the hippie era, I immediately found most impressive.

 With this teaching, Bhaktivedanta Swami introduced a standard for the various levels and functions of society which implied that few in the modern world – whether in India or in the West – were even on the level of shudras.
 The task of his Vedic mission was to gradually train people so that the qualities of the various varnas could be gradually reestablished, at least as far as possible.